oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-execute/switchover-execute.md

 ## Task 3: Verify the executed switchover plan

 1. From the plan execution detail, verify the duration of each step, status, duration of the entire switchover plan, etc. *It is essential to have successful completion of all steps*.
-In this example it took around 27 minutes to complete.
-These timings will vary.Use the Expand all button to expand all the steps and the Collapse all button for collapsing.
+Use the Expand all button to expand all the steps and the Collapse all button for collapsing.
 Use the view or download log option to see step execution details.

       ![drpg execution done](./images/phoenix-execute-done.png)

-   The entire DR Switchover operation took around 18 minutes to complete.
+   **The entire DR Switchover operation took around 18 minutes to complete**.

 You may now **proceed to the next lab**.